10 Best Music Marketing Campaigns

 Here, we explore some of the most exciting music marketing campaigns out there for marketing inspiration…

-Beyonce is perhaps the biggest megastar in contemporary music.
-As befits her status as the 'Queen of Pop', her marketing tactics continually raise the bar for how artists interact with audiences and grow their following.
+Beyonce is perhaps the biggest star in contemporary music.
+As befits her 'Queen of Pop' moniker, her marketing tactics continually change the game for how artists interact with audiences.

 Stormzy | 'This is What I Mean' and Adidas